2026 U.S. Open Fan Information Guide

 Conduct Policies

-- Making rude, vulgar, or other inappropriate comments or gestures.
+- Derogatory, rude, or aggressive conduct or obscene gestures.

 - Failing to stay behind gallery rope lines.

-- Refusal to follow the instructions of championship officials, volunteers, security personnel or posted signage.
+- Refusal to follow championship policies/signage or the instructions of championship officials, volunteers, law enforcement, or security.

 If you observe the following guidelines, your experience at the U.S. Open Championship will be a more enjoyable one: